Development Variance Permits

 Major Variance: a minimum of 6-8 weeks from the time a complete application is received.
 These applications take longer to complete due to the public notification process and requirement for council to consider the applications at regularly scheduled meetings.

-What should I inlcude in my Development Variance Permit Application?
+What to include in a Development Variance Permit application

 As every property and variance request is unique, application requirements can vary.
 The minimum requirements for an application include: